 Concurrency

 Synthflow enforces concurrency and rate limits to maintain system stability and call quality.
-This page explains how concurrency and CAPS work, how they differ, and what happens when you exceed your plan’s limits.
+This page explains how concurrency and CAPS work, how they differ, and what happens when you exceed your workspace’s configured limits.

 Concurrent Active Calls